makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Kratzer: Stage-Level and Individual-Level Predicates

 too.
-While this approach I s attractive and i s found i n the donkey sentence l l ter�ture , the evidence �ccumulated in this p�per argues against such a move.
+While this approach I s attractive and i s found i n the donkey sentence l l terature , the evidence accumulated in this paper argues against such a move.
 For the sake or argument, suppose that , contrary to what we have argued before, Individual-level predicates have a Davidsontan